JhOe1/Installing-Kali-Purple-and-Elastic-SEIM/README.md

 ---
+In this experiment i will be creating a phishing simulation using Gophisp First i had to create VPC instance, I will be using Linode then i had to created an ubuntu 22.04 machine with 1GB RAM 1 CPU and 25GB ROM
-In this experiment i will be creating a phishing simulation using Gophisp First i had to make a new directory name Gophish and used the wget command to download Gophish from their github repo.
+Then i SSH into the machine, Next i updated all the packages using "sudo apt-get update && apt-get upgrade -y " Then i installed unzip "sudo apt-get install unzip" Then i had to make a new directory name Gophish and used the wget command to download Gophish from their github repo.
 Next i used the unzip tool to extract Gophisp
 Then i modified the config.json file and edited the listen_url to "0.0.0.0" Next i used "chmod +x gophisp" to make the gophish and executable